kemcbride/itg_tools/readme.md

 ## itg_tools

+*Note:* I have just been notified that there exists something even more useful than what I've written here: [SM2ITG](https://code.google.com/archive/p/sm2itg/downloads)

 This repo is for ITG (in the groove) related code that I write that I find useful, and maybe somehow other people will find it useful.